behnam-mk/FormulaTwo/README.md

 sudo apt-get install freeglut3-dev
 </code></pre>

-Then you can simply Download and Extract files.Then Execute car.
+Then you can simply Download and Extract files.Then Execute <strong>car</strong>.

 Enjoy!